 Nicholas D. Wolfwood shooting a machine gun out of one competitor's hands with one bullet... and lighting said competitor's cigar with the next!

-Also, in his final fight with Knives, Knives throws five bullets in the air and then shoots them causing them to explode in unison all over Vash.
+In Vash's final fight with Knives, Knives throws five bullets in the air and then shoots them causing them to explode in unison all over Vash.

-The defining moment for Vash, where he is revealed to be something more than just a lucky moron, occurs in the second episode where he stands perfectly still as a gun is leveled at him and fired and then dodges several bullets.
+A defining moment for Vash, where he is revealed to be something more than just a lucky moron, occurs in the second episode where he stands perfectly still as a gun is leveled at him and fired and then dodges several bullets.

 In this contributor's opinion, Wolfwood's most awesome moment is after he's dead.
 In the last episode, after Vash and Knives joust with their angel arms, leveling the terrain, Knives manages to get Vash's revolver and activate both angel arms while Vash is helpless and exhausted.
 With Wolfwood's voice urging him on, he lets his hand fall into the dust beside him... and lifts up Wolfwood's cross machinegun, buried in the dirt, which Knives (and probably the viewer) forgot was there.
 He shoots at one of the angel arms, causing Knives to lose his grip on both weapons and allowing Vash to make a comeback.